Nature is incredibly diverse, just as it is full of overflowing abundance. We don’t always see it, though it is there.

 Pulling a raspberry straight from the vine and popping it into your mouth is one of life’s great pleasures and your raspberries will come back year after year and more abundant than ever – as long as you prune them right.

 Blueberries are irresistible too – in muffins, sauce and jam.
-If you have the land for a patch of canes, put it in as soon as possible.
+If you have the land for planting a blueberry bush or ten, put it in as soon as possible.

 Why wait with harvesting fresh-picked berries of all kinds?